MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 For script, double quotes for all, not backtick exiftoolGps = system("exiftool", "-geotag", "#{gpxLogs}", "#{photoFolder}", "-overwrite_original")

-Confirm doesn't overwrite existing geotags, would matter if had already done in OM or for iPhone photos.
+exiftool -geotag works.
+Confirm doesn't overwrite existing geotags (-if "not $gpslatitude"), would matter if had already done in OM or for iPhone photos.
 Asked exiftool forum

+Look at https://exiftool.org/geolocation.html when get to v

+7 hours to process 2920 images.

+Need to create a copy for OM only